jonnor/ESC-CNN-microcontroller/report/report.md

 Sometimes there is a mismatch between the desired length of analysis window, and the labeled clips available in the training data.
-For example a dataset may consist of labeled audio clips with a length of 10 seconds, and the desired analysis window be 1 second.
+For example a dataset may consist of labeled audio clips with a length of 10 seconds, while the desired analysis window is 1 second.
-When a dataset is labeled only with the presence of a sound at a coarse timescale, without information about where exactly the relevant sound(s) appears. it is referred to as *weakly annotated* or *weakly labeled* data.
+When a dataset is labeled only with the presence of a sound at a coarse timescale, without information about where exactly the relevant sound(s) appears it is referred to as *weakly annotated* or *weakly labeled* data.
+`TODO: reference. `

-If one assumes that the sound of interest occur throughout the entire audio clip, a simple solution is to let each analysis window inherit the label of the audio clip as-is.
+If one assumes that the sound of interest occurs throughout the entire audio clip, a simple solution is to let each analysis window inherit the label of the audio clip as-is, and to train on individual analysis windows.
 If this assumption is problematic, the task can be approached as a Multiple Instance Learning (MIL) problem.
+Under MIL each training sample is a bag of instances (in this case, all analysis windows in an audio clip), and the label is associated with this bag.
+The model is then supposed to learn the relationship between individual instances and the label.
-Dedicated MIL techniques for audio classification have been explored in the literature.
+Several MIL techniques have been explored for audio classification and audio event detection[@WeaklyLabeledAEDMIL][@AdaptivePoolingWeaklyLabeled][@morfi2018dcase].
-`TODO: reference MMM etc`

 ### Aggregating analysis windows

-When evaluating on a test-set where audio clips are 10 seconds, but the model classifies analysis windows of 1 second the individual predictions must be aggregate into one prediction for the clip.
+When evaluating on a test-set where audio clips are 10 seconds, but the model classifies analysis windows of 1 second the individual predictions must be aggregated into one prediction for the clip.

-A simple technique is *majority voting*, where the overall prediction is the class that occurs most often across individual predictions.
+A simple technique to achieve this is *majority voting*, where the overall prediction is the class that occurs most often across individual predictions.

-With *probabilistic voting* (or global mean pooling), the probabilities of individual predictions are averaged together, and the output prediction the class with overall highest probability.
+With *soft voting* or *probabalistic voting*, the probabilities of individual predictions are averaged together, and the output prediction is the class with overall highest probability.

 `TODO: image showing how voting is performed`